uea-teaching/computer-vision-2022/lectures/camera-calibration.md

 so, multiply both sides by K-inverse gives us identity on the right... swap over giving r1, r2, t = k-inverse h1 h2 h3

-reminder - h is known - we dont know K or r1, r2
+reminder - h is known - we don't know K or r1, r2
 but we do know r1 r2 are columns of a rotation matrix.
 :::